kyleboas/tacticsjournal.com/_posts/2023-01-20-2023-1-20-Man-City-2–3-with-inverted-lb-or-rb-leaves-them-too-vulnerable.md

 image: "/images/3FD68650-B90A-46A8-9AEC-E25BA2635879.webp"
 ---

-Inverting the left-back (LB) or right-back (RB) in Manchester City’s favored 4-1-2-3 formation to operate in a 2–3 in-possession shape is a death sentence when playing against teams who sit back and look to spring counter attacks because of the numerical disadvantage it creates.
+January 1, 2023 — Inverting the left-back (LB) or right-back (RB) in Manchester City’s favored 4-1-2-3 formation to operate in a 2–3 in-possession shape is a death sentence when playing against teams who sit back and look to spring counter attacks because of the numerical disadvantage it creates.

 ![](/images/05576B30-454C-41C0-92FB-A5474FF5EA49.webp)